Websoft9/plugin-navigator/README.md

 We greatly welcome community contributions to provide suggestions and improvements to our project:

 1. Reporting bugs
    If you find a bug, please tell us so we can triage it.
 All bugs are managed in this [GitHub repo](https://github.com/45Drives/cockpit-navigator/issues/new/choose).

 2. Feature requests
    You can request new features in this [GitHub repo](https://github.com/Websoft9/plugin-navigator/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=enhancement+title+for+%5Bappname%5D).

-3. Contributing to the Library codebase, some times will have reward for it
+3. Contributing to the navigator codebase, some times will have reward for it
-   Please follow our [build instructions](./docs/developer.md) and [contribution guidelines](CONTRBUTING.md) when making a contribution.
+   Please follow our [contribution guidelines](CONTRBUTING.md) when making a contribution.

 ## License